craftykate/teen-center/README.md

 Nothing happens on the site leaving the user wondering if what they did worked, and all errors are shown if something doesn't go right.

 ## Coming Up
-This site is still a work in progress.
-This is my first 7 days of work.
+This site is still a work in progress!
+I'm still actively building this app for them.
 Coming up students will be able to edit their data later when their phone number changes or they change schools.
-Other reports will be available like a single day report.
-Maybe they need to know how many kids showed up to their last ice cream social to estimate how much ice cream to get, or if a certain student was there last Tuesday.
-They will also be able to look up a student and get their registration info in case they need to call the parents.
+Other reports will be available on the admin.
+They will be able to look up a student and get their registration info in case they need to call the parents.
 They will also be able to sign students in for a past date in case the power goes down and they have to use paper logs that day - but mostly I'm building this feature so they can have a quick day of getting their past data into the site for as far back as they want to go.